 In a little over a year and a half, Mark, his wife Amy, and their children, Tyler, Chase, Emilee, Luke, and Addison, have traveled over75,000 miles in 35 different states.
 While on the road, they have been blessed to see people get saved and surrender to the mission field.
 Mark has also had the wonderful opportunity that all parents of teens have…to see his oldest son, Tyler, get his learner’s permit, a circumstance that has definitely raised his blood pressure a few times:

 When I first allowed my oldest son, Tyler, to drive with his learner’s license…we made it about an hour, and then my nerves were shot so bad, I had him pull over!
-He ran two cars out of their lanes.
+He ran two cars out of their lanes (check this site web).
 He will get better, though, and God is giving me more patience.

 Mark and his family will be living in Port Elizabeth, South Africa and working to train leaders and plant churches among the Xhosa-speaking people.
 Port Elizabeth is a city of around 1.2 million, with 80% of the population being black and Xhosa-speaking.
 On a recent survey trip there, Mark noted these distinctions: